EMCL-EU/EMCL-EU.github.io/content/admission.md

 The proof of English skills may **not be older than 2 years**.

 ## Application process for admission and scholarships
-First you need to register in Studielink: [https://www.studielink.nl/account/aanvragen/personalia](https://www.studielink.nl/account/aanvragen/personalia), then in our online application system OAS: [https://oas.gai.rug.nl/studapp/oa/](https://oas.gai.rug.nl/studapp/oa/).
+First you need to register in Studielink: [https://www.studielink.nl/account/aanvragen/personalia](https://www.studielink.nl/account/aanvragen/personalia), then in our online application system Progress: (link tba).
 You will receive login details for the Online Application System via e-mail after you have applied in Studielink.
 Look for an e-mail titled: *"University of Groningen - Complete your application"*.
-Please make sure you complete all the steps in OAS until your application has the status *"Submitted"*.
+Please make sure you complete all the steps in Progress until your application has the status *"Submitted"*.

-Once you have submitted your application in OAS you will receive instructions on how to pay the application fee of € 74.

-In addition to uploading the other required documents (see above, "Required documents") in OAS, you will need to ask your two academic referees to send their reference letter to this email address: [hum.admission@rug.nl](mailto:hum.admission@rug.nl).
+In addition to uploading the other required documents (see above, ["Required documents"](#required-documents)) in Progress, you will need to ask your two academic referees to send their reference letter on letterhead to this email address: [emcl@rug.nl](mailto:emcl@rug.nl).
+**Please make sure your referees mention in the subject title the following: your NAME, EMCL and STUDENT NUMBER (which you receive after registration in Studielink).
+Without this information the admissions office is not able to add these letters to your application package.**

+Once you have submitted your application in Progress you will receive instructions on how to pay the application fee of € 74.
+Regarding those students who are unable to afford the application fee, coming from least developed countries and low income countries (see the list via [this link](https://www.oecd.org/dac/financing-sustainable-development/development-finance-standards/DAC-List-of-ODA-Recipients-for-reporting-2022-23-flows.pdf)), an official request for a waiver can be send to the Board of Directors of the EMCL to [emcl@rug.nl](mailto:emcl@rug.nl), with the subject "request for waiver".

+Make sure that this request consists of the following items:
+- A formal letter with a letterhead and sender with your name, address of residency;
+- A motivation letter why you think you are eligible for the EMCL programme and why you need a waiver;
+- Your CV, in a EuroPass format ([see details above](#required-documents)).

-*In case you do not want to be considered for a scholarship, but apply solely as a self-payer, please contact [info@emcl.eu](mailto:info@emcl.eu) for the procedure.*
+*In case you do not want to be considered for a scholarship, but apply solely as a self-payer, please contact [emcl@rug.nl](mailto:emcl@rug.nl) for the procedure.*

 ### Application form
-The application form is available in DOC (Microsoft Word) format [here](/files/application2022.doc).
+The application form is available in DOC (Microsoft Word) format [here](/files/application2024.doc).

 ### Deadline
-Applications need to be submitted no later than **December 15, 2021**.
+Applications need to be submitted no later than **December 1, 2023**.
+(Application opens on Ocotber 9, 2023.)

 You can already apply for the programme and we recommend you to submit your application well before the deadline, so that the Admissions Office can verify whether your application contains all the required documents.

 ## Tuition fee & scholarships
 Each year, a certain number of scholarships are available through the Erasmus+ programme of the European Union.
+More information on the scholarship amounts can be found in [this document](/files/scholarships.pdf).
 Additionally, a limited number of students can be admitted as self-payers.

-For self-payers in the 2022-2024 cohort, the following tuition fees apply:
+For self-payers in the 2023-2025 cohort, the following tuition fees apply:

 **Programme country students**